Church of the Holy Trinity, Stratford-upon-Avon

-The Collegiate Church of the Holy and Undivided Trinity, Stratford-upon-Avon, is a Grade I listed parish church of the Church of England in Stratford-upon-Avon, Warwickshire, England.
+The Collegiate Church of the Holy and Undivided Trinity is a Grade I listed parish church of the Church of England in Stratford-upon-Avon, Warwickshire, England.

-It is often known simply as Holy Trinity Church or as Shakespeare's Church, due to its fame as the place of baptism, marriage and burial of William Shakespeare.
+It is often known simply as Holy Trinity Church or as Shakespeare's Church, due to its fame as the place of baptism and burial of William Shakespeare.
 More than 200,000 tourists visit the church each year.

 History

 The past building dates from 1210 and is built on the site of a Saxon monastery.
-It is Stratford's oldest building, is situated on the banks of the River Avon, and is one of England's most visited churches.
+It is Stratford-upon-Avon's oldest building, is situated on the banks of the River Avon, and is one of England's most visited churches.
 In the fourteenth century, John de Stratford founded a chantry, which was rebuilt between 1465 and 1497 by Dean Thomas Balshall, who is buried at the church.
 The building is believed to have originally had a wooden spire, which was replaced by William Hiorne in 1763.

 Holy Trinity contains many interesting features, including: